Updated 11:43 p.m. -

 His modus operandi: Chain hair salons located in strip malls.
 The suspect typically walks in, approaches the register and displays a revolver before demanding cash.
 In most cases, he strikes just before a store opens or closes.

-"We started locking our doors on Monday," said Dyana Kheyo, a Skokie Hair Cuttery stylist, to Patch on Wednesday.
-"We're terrified.
+"We started locking our doors on Monday," "We're terrified.
 Our customers are terrified.
 They know what's been going on.
 It's been all over the news."

 Skokie police officer Joe Marzigliano said the offender is likely targeting hair salons because it's mostly a cash business.